vbotka/ansible-collection-freebsd/docs/source/examples/500/example.rst

        class: [db, logclient]
        vmm: iocage_03

-* Destroy all jails and templates.
+* Optionally, destroy all jails and templates.
 Run the play in :ref:`example_202`

   .. code-block:: console